heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 communications are programmed.

-At the end of the course, you will know how to define, program and deploy network applications, how to interact with them and the different elements to pay attention to make robust applications.
+At the end of the course, you will know how to define, program and deploy network applications, how to interact with them, and the different elements to pay attention to make robust applications.

-Whether you are in software, security, data science, embedded or network, you will have to deal with network applications (devices, APIs, etc.).
+Whether you are in software, security, data science, embedded or network, you will have to deal with network applications (APIs, devices, etc.).
 This course will give you a solid grounding in this world.

 ## Course planning - [Calendrier académique](https://heig-vd.ch/formation/bachelor/calendrier-academique/)

-64 periods are planned for this course, divided in 4 main parts:
+64 periods are planned for this course, divided in 3 main parts:

-- Part 1 - Input/output processing (15 periods)
+- Part 1 - Input/output processing (18 periods)
-- Part 2 - Network programming with TCP (18 periods)
+- Part 2 - Network programming with TCP and UDP (24 periods)
-- Part 3 - Network programming with UDP (14 periods)
-- Part 4 - Network programming with HTTP (14 periods)
+- Part 3 - Network programming with HTTP (20 periods)

 The entire course planning for the semester is available at
 <https://github.com/orgs/heig-vd-dai-course/projects>.